 1755 Channel Highway MARGATE TAS 7054

 Ph: 6267 2333

 The community owned museum is filled to the brim with local history with extensive collections of donated artefacts and memorabilia as well as appliances of all descriptions and 700 plus cameras for the enthusiast.
 There is also a research and reading room and a café for light meals or coffee.
-A hidden gem, one of its current exhibits celebrates the 50th anniversary of the devastating bushfire of 1967.
+A hidden gem, this heritage centre is a bronze medalist in the Culture Tourism category for the 2017 Tasmanian Tourism Award.